Meet the 2019 - 2020 Management Assistants

 Kristian graduated from the Sol Price School of Public Policy at the University of Southern California with a dual Master’s degree in Planning (MPL) and Public Administration (MPA) with a concentration in Economic Development, in addition to a Certificate in Public Financial Management.
-He focused his studies in economic resiliency, affordable housing, equitable development, and the ways in which underserved communities can spearhead the transformation of their own neighborhoods.
-While at USC, Kristian served as the Co-Chair of the Associated Students of Planning and Development as well as a graduate fellow with Public Matters, a social enterprise that designs creative civic engagement projects.
+He focused his studies in economic resiliency, affordable housing, community development, and the ways in which marginalized communities can spearhead the revitalization of their own neighborhoods.
+While at USC, Kristian served as the Co-Chair of the Associated Students of Planning and Development as well as a graduate fellow with Public Matters, a social enterprise that designs innovative civic engagement projects.
 He also interned in the Budget and Grants Department at the Southern California Association of Governments (SCAG).

-Kristian’s penchant for community revitalization began during his AmeriCorps experience where he supported workforce development efforts at the Jacobs Center for Neighborhood Innovation.
-After his service year, he worked in a number of capacities including: leading the San Diego County Point-in-Time Count (the annual needs assessment on homelessness), facilitating financial literacy workshops for transitional age youth, coordinating volunteer programs, and even participating in a statewide journalism fellowship writing stories on water quality, voter registration, and immigration issues.
+Kristian’s career in public service began during his AmeriCorps experience at the Jacobs Center for Neighborhood Innovation, a philanthropic foundation in Southeast San Diego where he supported workforce development efforts.
+After his service year, he worked in a number of capacities including: leading the San Diego County Point-in-Time Count, facilitating financial literacy workshops for transitional age youth, coordinating volunteer digital media programs, and even participating in a statewide journalism fellowship writing stories on topics of water quality, housing, voter engagement, and immigration.

 Shreya Sharan is a current 2019-2020 Management Assistant rotating through the Budget Office in the Department of Financial Management, City Manager’s Office, Long Beach Airport and, Human Resources.